 Contacting your Taxpayer Advocate.
-The Taxpayer Advocate Service (TAS) is an independent organization within the IRS whose employees assist taxpayers who are experiencing economic harm, who are seeking help in resolving tax problems that have not been resolved through normal channels, or who believe that an IRS system or procedure is not working as it should.
+The Taxpayer Advocate Service (TAS) is an independent organization within the IRS.
+We help taxpayers who are experiencing economic harm, such as not being able to provide necessities like housing, transportation, or food; taxpayers who are seeking help in resolving tax problems with the IRS; and those who believe that an IRS system or procedure is not working as it should.
 Here are seven things every taxpayer should know about TAS:

-- TAS is your voice at the IRS. - Our service is free, confidential, and tailored to meet your needs. - You may be eligible for TAS help if you have tried to resolve your tax problem through normal IRS channels and have gotten nowhere, or you believe an IRS procedure just isn't working as it should. - TAS helps taxpayers whose problems are causing financial difficulty or significant cost, including the cost of professional representation.
-This includes businesses as well as individuals. - TAS employees know the IRS and how to navigate it.
-We will listen to your problem, help you understand what needs to be done to resolve it, and stay with you every step of the way until your problem is resolved. - TAS has at least one local taxpayer advocate in every state, the District of Columbia, and Puerto Rico.
+- The Taxpayer Advocate Service is your voice at the IRS. - Our service is free, confidential, and tailored to meet your needs. - You may be eligible for our help if you have tried to resolve your tax problem through normal IRS channels and have gotten nowhere, or you believe an IRS procedure just isn't working as it should. - We help taxpayers whose problems are causing financial difficulty or significant cost, including the cost of professional representation.
+This includes businesses as well as individuals. - Our employees know the IRS and how to navigate it.
+If you qualify for our help, we'll assign your case to an advocate who will listen to your problem, help you understand what needs to be done to resolve it, and stay with you every step of the way until your problem is resolved. - We have at least one local taxpayer advocate in every state, the District of Columbia, and Puerto Rico.
 You can call your local advocate, whose number is in your phone book, in Pub.
-1546, Taxpayer Advocate Service-Your Voice at the IRS, and on our website at www.irs.gov/advocate.
-You can also call our toll-free line at 1-877-777-4778 or TTY/TDD 1-800-829-4059. - You can learn about your rights and responsibilities as a taxpayer by visiting our online tax toolkit at www.taxtoolkit.irs.gov.
+1546, Taxpayer Advocate Service - Your Voice at the IRS, and on our website at www.irs.gov/advocate.
+You can also call our toll-free line at 1-877-777-4778 or TTY/TDD 1-800-829-4059.